 - industry peak bodies

-To ensure the suitability of projects, all applicants will need to go through the following four-step process.
+To ensure the suitability of projects all applicants will need to go through the following process.

 Step 1: Prior to application

-Prior to submitting an application, applicants are advised to:
+Prior to submitting a formal application, applicants are advised to:

-- discuss the proposed application with your local RDV office
+- discuss the proposed project with your local RDV representative

 Step 2: Prepare an application